 While managers for each team should be asked to be responsible for the staff members under them, you may also opt to assign other team members should their manager be absent.

 The emergency preparedness manager or leader is the one who immediately gets notified by management through an alerting system that an emergency has occurred.
-He or she is also knowledgeable regarding emergency and evacuation procedures.
-He or she should be calm in times of emergencies.
+They are also knowledgeable regarding emergency and evacuation procedures.
+They should be calm in times of emergencies.
 This is extremely important as the lives of other staff members are in his or her hands.

 3. Know where emergency equipment and first aid kits are located